Negative-light/PUBLIC_VUALT/GABC SS-The Utility and Purpose of Angels.md

 # Future Lessons
-- Angles Activates in the current world
+- Angels Activates in the current world